 Of course, this only emboldens Eclectic Method.
 Popular video remixes include the Harold Camping “Apocamix” tribute with original music set to Mars Attacks!, Dr. Strangelove, 2012 and Armageddon clips.
 The “Tarantino Mixtape” sets the director’s excellent musical taste to clips of his films’ stylized violence, twisted dialogue and John and Uma dance moves.
 And the all-star robotic medley of R2-D2, Twiki, Johnny 5, WALL-E and friends makes sci-fi geeks go crazy for “Robots.”
 Wilson even provides an up-close look at live video mixing on an iPad with “Eclectic Method Takes It in the App.”
 The result has been millions of YouTube and Vimeo views.

 “I am not some band releasing tracks,” says Wilson.
-“I release internet projects, collaborations, viral hits and cool little abstract concepts, and I can do it all live on stage at concerts.”
+“I release internet projects, collaborations, viral videos and cool little abstract concepts, and I can do it all live on stage at concerts.”

 "The best in video remix.
 Must be seen to be believed”- Newsweek